 Our course provides all of the knowledge, practice and materials to help students achieve their best possible SAT score.
 We cover test content and strategy that has been proven to help students reach their potential.
 Students receive a structured course that guides them with structured lessons, homework, and motivation.
 Students practice outside the classroom with materials specifically chosen to reinforce our proprietary test strategies.
 With dedication and hard work, students will achieve their best possible SAT score with our course.

-Our SAT prep course is for all types of students and scoring levels.
+Our New SAT prep course is for all types of students and scoring levels.
 The instructor will adjust the class to the scoring level of the students.
 Our class size is small which allows instructors to provide attention to the needs of different level students.
 Instructors can also provide an individualized, overall plan for each student, specifically geared towards their strengths and weaknesses.

-Do you cover the SAT essay?
+Do you cover the optional SAT Essay?

 What happens if I take the SAT more than once?
 Taking the test multiple times vs. one shot test taking.